 POSTED July 3, 2019

-Everything You Need To Know About Buying & Selling A Boat
+Buying A Boat – What You Need To Know About Buying & Selling

 If you’re in the market for buying a boat, or if you’re selling a boat – this article is for you.
 Having bought and sold a couple of my own boats over the years, I’m going to go through my top spots to buy and sell boats, some tips for shortlisting the advertisements, and what works when you’re listing your boat for sale.